© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks SE of Park Wood, including round barrow is a scheduled monument protected by Historic England under reference 1002466.
 View the official record →

-Earthworks SE of Park Wood is a Bronze Age round barrow situated in Dorset, England.
+Earthworks SE of Park Wood is a Bronze Age round barrow located in Dorset, England, forming part of the archaeological landscape characteristic of prehistoric burial practices in southern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002466.

 Earthworks SE of Park Wood, including round barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002466.